Paul Fenech: Career

 Early in his career, Fenech directed More Than Legends, a documentary highlighting Aboriginal culture through the eyes of elders from the Nyungar (W.A.), Arrernte (N.T.) and Tiwi (N.T.) groups.

 He first achieved prominence by winning third place in Sydney's annual Tropfest short film festival in 1995 for a biographical short entitled Pizza Man based on his experiences as a pizza delivery driver.
 He won the Tropfest award for best film in 1998 for Intolerance written by and starring Acclaimed Australian Comedy Superstar Austen Tayshus, although he had submitted the film under the pseudonym Laura Feinstein to appeal to the sensitivities of the judges, particularly Tropfest founder John Polson, who hoped that a female director would win the award.

+His first feature film was Somewhere in the Darkness, a surreal tale about an old Irish man, a young boy and a third, cynical man who attempt to pass time whilst trapped underneath rubble when a shopping complex is destroyed.

-Fenech was then able to secure a deal with Australian community broadcaster SBS to produce a sitcom based on his short film.
+Fenech was then able to secure a deal with Australian community broadcaster SBS to produce a sitcom based on Pizza Man.
 Entitled Pizza, and premiering in 2000, it ran for five seasons, with the final season airing in 2007.
 A full-length motion picture based on the series entitled Fat Pizza was released in 2003.
 Over a decade later, Fenech combined the storyline of Pizza with that of his third SBS Series Housos to create the feature film Fat Pizza vs. Housos.